How Do Passive and Active Antennas Compare?

 Understanding Passive Antennas

-Passive antennas do not amplify the signals they receive and solely rely on their design and placement to create effective reception.
-According to Jane Doe, a telecommunications engineer, "Passive antennas are incredibly reliable for applications where signal strength is already adequate.
-They offer simplicity and durability, making them a popular choice for setups like television reception and Wi-Fi networks."
+Passive antennas do not amplify received signals and depend solely on their construction and positioning for optimal reception.
+Telecommunications engineer Jane Doe explains, "Passive antennas are exceptionally dependable for scenarios where the signal strength is adequate.
+Their simplicity and durability make them a favorite for applications such as television reception and Wi-Fi networks."

 The Strengths of Active Antennas